 Postoperative Complications - Clinical Guidelines for Nurses

-These can vary from the mild side effects of surgery, to major complications that can result in the death of a patient.
-This is why nursing care following surgery involves the close monitoring of the patient in order to identify early and prevent these complications from occurring.
-These complications vary according to the procedure being performed however many are common to a variety of different surgeries.
+These can vary from the mild side effects of surgery to major complications that may result in the death of a patient.
+Postoperative nursing care should involve closely monitoring the patient in order to identify early warning signs and prevent complications from occurring.

-And postoperatively, expect about half of your patients to experience nausea and 30% to experience the vomiting with it (Koutoukidis et al. 2017; Gan et al. 2014).
+Postoperatively, expect about half of your patients to experience nausea and 30% to experience vomiting (Koutoukidis et al. 2017; Gan et al. 2014).

 These two complications are very similar.
-The patient will complain of abdominal pain and be unable to pass flatus, they may also have nausea and vomiting as well as a distended abdomen.
+The patient will complain of abdominal pain and be unable to pass flatus.
+They may experience nausea and vomiting in addition to a distended abdomen.

-They are caused when the intestinal peristalsis slows down or stops so the bowel contents are stagnant.
-Sometimes it can be prevented with early mobilisation, however once it occurs, the patient is treated by being nil by mouth, and may also need their gastric contents emptied by insertion of a nasogastric tube (Koutoukidis et al. 2017).
+These symptoms arise when the intestinal peristalsis slows down or stops, causing the bowel contents to be stagnant.
+Sometimes it can be prevented with early mobilisation, however, once it occurs, the patient is treated by being nil by mouth, and may also need their gastric contents emptied by insertion of a nasogastric tube (Koutoukidis et al. 2017).

-There are many factors which can contribute to decreased urinary function following surgery, resulting in urinary retention.
-These include pain, anxiety and a depressed micturition reflex with certain anaesthetic agents or when a spinal anaesthetic or epidural is used.
+There are many factors that may contribute to decreased urinary function following surgery, resulting in urinary retention.
+These include pain, medicines and a depressed micturition reflex caused by certain anaesthetic agents, spinal anaesthetics or epidurals (Pomajzl & Siref 2020).

 (Koutoukidis et al. 2017)

-Hypoxia is the term for when your blood isn’t carrying enough oxygen for your body’s needs, and we all know that our tissues and organs need the oxygen from our blood to survive so it is a very significant complication following surgery.
+Hypoxia occurs when the blood isn’t carrying enough oxygen for the body’s needs.
+The tissues and organs require the oxygen from the blood to survive, so hypoxia is a very significant complication.

 The hypoxic patient will show signs and symptoms including:

-Pneumonia can be a common complication following surgery and occurs in postoperative patients due to the accumulation of secretions in the lungs causing lung consolidation and consequently, infection.
+Pneumonia is a common postoperative complication that occurs due to an accumulation of secretions in the lungs causing lung consolidation and consequently, infection.

-The risk of pneumonia can be increased by a variety of factors including high body mass index, smoking status, respiratory status, any premorbid respiratory conditions such as COPD, if the patient needed mechanical ventilation during the postoperative period and the use of opioids.
-Opioids also have a depressive effect on the respiratory system and can place the individual at an increased risk of developing pneumonia (Akhtar et al. 2013; Farrell & Dempsey 2013; Koutoukidis et al. 2017).
+The risk of pneumonia can be increased by a variety of factors including high body mass index, smoking, respiratory status, any premorbid respiratory conditions such as COPD, whether the patient needed mechanical ventilation during the postoperative period and the use of opioids.
+Opioids have a depressive effect on the respiratory system and can place the individual at an increased risk of developing pneumonia (Akhtar et al. 2013; Farrell & Dempsey 2013; Koutoukidis et al. 2017).

 DVTs can occur following surgery due to blood becoming stagnant in the veins, or venous stasis.
-This happens because the blood needs some help to flow back up your legs to your heart.
-Our calf muscles usually act as a pump to do this but after surgery when your patient is resting in bed for a prolonged period of time, this will not occur and can result in a DVT formation (Koutoukidis et al. 2017; Rothrock 2015).
+This occurs when the blood needs help to flow back up the legs to the heart.
+The calf muscles usually act as a pump to do this, but after surgery when the patient is resting in bed for a prolonged period of time, this will not occur and can result in a DVT formation (Koutoukidis et al. 2017; Rothrock 2015).